joachim-gassen/accframe/docs/as_predicted_prereg.md

 8) Anything else you would like to pre-register?
 (e.g., secondary analyses, variables collected for exploratory purposes, unusual analyses planned?)
 All participants will be "played" by using the current version of the 'botex' package and the gpt-4o-2024-05-13 model of OpenAI.
 We will use the standard temperature of the chat completion endpoint (1.0) and also all other parameters are at the standard level.

+PLEASE NOTE: This pre-registration is a rerun of a pre-registered experiment (https://aspredicted.org/J6H_Y3R) as we identified some inconsistencies in our three sets of experimental materials.
+To rule out that these have affected our findings, we will run the three experiments again using the updated materials.
+All materials, data and results from the experimental runs of our first pre-registration are available in our GitHub repository.

+9) Give a title for this AsPredicted pre-registration
+ACCFRAME: Exploring Contextualization in Accounting Experiments using LLMs

+10) Type of study
+Experiment

+11) Data Source
+Other: LLMs (see answer to Q8)